CastielWong/MiniInstagram/README.md

 Class-based view vs Function view

-Django would generate a plural which is equal to `object_list` in the html, like `posts` for model Post.
+Django would generate a plural variable which is equal to `object_list` in the html, like `posts` for model Post.

-`pipenv install django-annoying`
+Install django-annoying for toggling like icon: `pipenv install django-annoying`

 `pipenv lock`: check all the packages are updated